GeoMOER/geoAI/docs/units/_unit02/unit02-00_overview.md

 In the last session, you learned about human-environmental interactions through the NCP framework.
 You also saw great examples of geographical analysis in human history and saw that interpolation is not the same thing as prediction.
 With that background on why spatial composition matters, we now move on to observing and measuring environmental variables in space.

 ## This session
-In this unit, you will learn the basics of optical remote sensing and different types of sensors.
+We call this unit Remote Sensing 101 because you will learn the basics of optical remote sensing and different types of sensors.
 In addition, we will introduce a variety of different data formats for working with geodata that will be useful for the final project of this course.
-The knowledge about the theories and properties of senors that you learn in the first section will support the knowledge that you gain about remote sensing data in the second section.
+The knowledge about the physical laws and properties of sensors that you learn in the first section will support the knowledge that you gain about remote sensing data in the second section.

 ## Learning Objectives